drew94591/blockchain/README.md

 # Blockchain Ledger
-This application implements a blockchain-based ledger system which mimics how a bank records financial transactions such as money transfers between senders and receivers using the blockchain technology.
+This application implements a blockchain-based ledger system which mimics how a bank records financial transactions such as money transfers between senders and receivers using a blockchain.
 The application also verifies the integrity of the data within the ledger.

 ---